SpongeBob SquarePants (character): Creation and design

 Hillenburg had made several "horrible impersonations" before he finally conceived of his character.
 He compared the concept to Laurel and Hardy and Pee-wee Herman saying, "I think SpongeBob [was] born out of my love of Laurel and Hardy shorts.
 You've got that kind of idiot-buddy situation – that was a huge influence.
 SpongeBob was inspired by that kind of character: the Innocent – à la Stan Laurel."

 The first concept sketch portrayed the character wearing a red hat with a green base and a white business shirt with a tie.
 SpongeBob's look gradually changed.
 He also wore brown pants used in the final design.
 SpongeBob was designed to be a childlike character who was goofy and optimistic in a style similar to that made famous by Jerry Lewis.

-Originally, the character was to be named SpongeBoy (and the series named SpongeBoy Ahoy!), but this name was already in use for another product.
+Originally, the character was to be named SpongeBoy (and the series named SpongeBoy Ahoy!), but this name was already in use for a pencil product.
 This was discovered after voice acting for the original seven-minute pilot was recorded.
 Upon learning this, Hillenburg knew that the character's name still had to contain "Sponge" so viewers would not mistake him for a "Cheese Man".
 In 1997, he decided to use the name "SpongeBob" with "SquarePants" as a family name, with the latter referring to the character's square shape and having a "nice ring to it".

 Before commissioning SpongeBob as a full series, Nickelodeon executives insisted that it would not be popular unless the main character was a child who went to school.
-Stephen Hillenburg recalled in 2012 that Nickelodeon told him, "Our winning formula is animation about kids in school...
-We want you to put SpongeBob in school."
-Hillenburg was ready to "walk out" on Nickelodeon and abandon the series since he wanted SpongeBob to be an adult character.
+This conflicted with Hillenburg's idea for SpongeBob to be an adult character.
 He eventually compromised by adding a new character to the main cast, Mrs. Puff, whose occupation as a driving instructor allowed SpongeBob to both appear as an adult and go to school, satisfying both Hillenburg and Nickelodeon.
-Hillenburg was happy with the compromise and said, "A positive thing for me that came out of it was [how it brought] in a new character, Mrs. Puff, who I love."
+Hillenburg was happy with the compromise and described the character's conception as a "positive thing" that came out of it.